 OWOSSO and BLOOMFIELD HILLS, Mich.
-(May 5, 2021) — Baker College, Michigan’s largest private, not-for-profit college and top private transfer school in the state, and Oakland Community College (OCC), Michigan’s largest multi-campus community college, are pleased to announce the signing of an official articulation agreement.
+(May 5, 2021) — Baker College, a private, nonprofit college based in Michigan, and Oakland Community College (OCC), Michigan’s largest multi-campus community college, are pleased to announce the signing of an official articulation agreement.
 The agreement was recently finalized by Baker College President, Dr. Bart Daig, and Dr. Jennifer Berne, OCC Provost.

 The articulation agreement, effective immediately, enables OCC students to easily transfer into one of several select bachelor’s degree programs at Baker College, providing them with resources for a simplified and streamlined pathway to complete their studies.
 The agreement ensures a smooth curriculum transition, minimizing loss of credits and duplication of coursework.